FinalBuild-Studio/youtube-dl/README.md

 [ffmpeg](http://goo.gl/OFhRje), extract it to the folder youtube-dl installed in ffmpeg/

-[wfio](https://github.com/kenjiuno/php-wfio), it was contributed by kenjijuno, a extension allows your php can read utf8 file path.
+[wfio](https://github.com/kenjiuno/php-wfio), it was contributed by kenjijuno, an extension allows your php can read utf8 file path.

 ###Binary
 [youtube-dl](http://goo.gl/CEYyLq) stable veriosn 0.1.1 download link is here.(include php and ffmpeg)